 As an alternative to flying or driving yourself, there are buses that run from San Jose to Golfito and back.
 This is by far the cheapest option only costing around US$13.
 Buses leave from Tracopa bus station San Jose at 7am and take approximately 7 hours to arrive in Golfito where you will be collected and taken to the boat for transfer to our retreat.
 The buses do not have toilets but do stop several times at roadside services where you can also purchase souvenirs and food.
 There is often wifi on the bus.
 This is a great and cheap way of viewing a large amount of the Costa Rican landscape with the road surrounded by banana and palm plantations with a rainforested hilly backdrop.

 There are two ways to reach the South from San Jose: either via the scenic coastal road ('Costanera' or Route 34) passing by Jaco, Quepos and all the way south to Dominical and Uvita, or through the Pan-American Highway (Route 2) through the Cerro de la Muerte - its highest point at 11,500 feet.
-The roads all the way to Golfito are remarkably good and the drive will take about 5 hours using the costal route or at least 7 hours if you drive through the mountains.
-If instead you chose to drive to Puerto Jimenez, the last stretch of road through the Osa Peninsula is a bit rougher and the drive from San Jose will end up taking about 7 hours in total without stops.
+The roads all the way to Golfito are remarkably good and the drive will take less than 5 hours using the costal route or 7 hours if you drive through the mountains.
+If instead you chose to drive to Puerto Jimenez, the last stretch of road through the Osa Peninsula is a bit rougher and you will be adding around 30 minutes to the journey.

 We recommend you always drive in daylight as there are no road lights away from villages and towns.
 Also make sure you stop at one of the many road-side ‘sodas’ (small restaurants) for a refreshment and a bite to eat.
 Finally please keep in mind that for your comfort our latest boat transfer from Golfito or Puerto Jimenez is at around 2pm.